junxit/us-congress-bills-115/metadata.md

 - 2018-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 550.
 - 2018-09-04 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6032; text: CR S6032)
 - 2018-09-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6032; text: CR S6032)
+- 2018-09-05 — Message on Senate action sent to the House.
+- 2018-09-05 — Received in the House.
+- 2018-09-05 — Referred to the House Committee on Transportation and Infrastructure.
+- 2018-09-05 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.